reductstore/reduct-cpp/README.md

 ```

 CMake tries to use the `conan` package manager if it is installed.
 If it isn't, it downloads all the dependencies by using
 FetchContent.
-To use Reduct Storage SDK you need only to use `find_pacakge` in your cmake lists:
+To use ReductStore SDK you need only to use `find_pacakge` in your cmake lists:

 ```cmake
 find_package(ReductCpp)